Night Blindness in Horses

 Introduction » Symptoms » Causes » Diagnosis » Treatment / Prevention » Prognosis » More Info & Discussions

-Horse normally have better night vision than humans so we get use to the fact that horses lead and ride well even by moonlight.
-That is, unless they suffer from Night Blindness (NB).
-Technically known as Congenital Stationary Night Blindness (CSNB) it is a inherited disease primarily of leopard spotted Appaloosas but also seen occasionally in Tennessee Walking Horses, Paso Finos and Thoroughbreds.
-This article describes the causes, mode of inheritance, diagnosis, and prognosis of this eye condition of horses.
+Horses have better night vision than humans, so we get used to horses leading by moonlight.
+That is, unless they suffer from Night Blindness or more descriptive Congenital Stationary Night Blindness (CSNB).
+CSNB is an inherited disease primarily of leopard spotted Appaloosas.
+Though the genetics are different, CSNB is infrequently seen in Tennessee Walking Horses, Paso Finos, Thoroughbreds, and some other European breeds.
+This article describes the causes, mode of inheritance, diagnosis, management, and prognosis of this eye condition of horses.

 Symptoms